All Episodes

 I'm going to start with an analogy.

-So imagine that there's a safe that comes to you in a will or something like that.
+So Imagine that there's a safe that comes to you in a will or something like that.

-And you are told that there is a million dollars worth of diamonds in the safe.
+A safe comes to you and you are told that there is a million dollars worth of diamonds in the safe.

-There's a million dollars worth of diamonds in the safe.
+There's a million dollars worth of diamonds in the safe or five million dollars, whatever it is, right?

 I don't know.